flaviostutz/graphql-handler/README.md

 # graphql-handler

-HTTP Handler for creating GraphQL servers in Golang.
+HTTP Handler for creating GraphQL servers in Golang using https://github.com/graphql-go/graphql.

 This implementation follows the guidelines for adapting http requests to GraphQL requests from https://graphql.org/learn/serving-over-http/

+For a complete example, see [/example](/example)

 ## Usage